PonderLM-2: Pretraining LLM with Latent Thoughts in Continuous Space: Experiments

 \subsection{Large-Scale Pretraining on Pile}

 We begin by validating our method at scale.
-We select the Pile~\citep{gao2020pile}, a substantial 300B-token dataset, as it provides a comprehensive pretraining corpus while remaining computationally tractable.We pretrain models based on the Pythia architecture~\citep{biderman2023pythia} for two key reasons.
-First, its training protocol, including all hyperparameters, is publicly available, enabling a highly controlled experiment where the gains from our method can be isolated.
-Second, this foundation allows for a direct and rigorous comparison against both the official Pythia models and relevant prior work like PonderLM-Pythia~\citep{zeng2025pretraining}.
+We select the Pile~\citep{gao2020pile}, a substantial 300B-token dataset, as it provides a comprehensive pretraining corpus while remaining computationally tractable.
+We pretrain models based on the Pythia architecture~\citep{biderman2023pythia}.